openhab-scripters/openhab-helper-libraries/Sphinx/contributing/writing-docs.rst

       func2, attr1, class1``.*
     * Note the trailing empty line, all ``.rst`` files must end with a blank line

-    You should now go to the :ref:`writing-docs:building the docs` section and make sure your documentation is compiling and rendering correctly.
+    You should now go to the :ref:`contributing/writing-docs:building the docs` section and make sure your documentation is compiling and rendering correctly.

     More advanced parsing options are documented `here <http://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_ if you need them.